FOI-Bioinformatics/nanometa_live/README.md

 There are tooltips in the GUI for most of the settings.
 Hover over an object to display the tooltips.
 There are thorough descriptions of the plots in the [wiki](https://github.com/FOI-Bioinformatics/nanometa_live/wiki).

-The tutorial species of interest have been chosen to display all the possible abundance visualizations in the GUI:
+The tutorial species of interest have been chosen to display all the possible abundance visualizations in the GUI.

-&emsp;**ID 5061** - *Clostridium_H novyi* - **0 reads** in test data - corresponding NCBI taxID: 386415 - refseq accession: GCF_000014125.1

-&emsp;**ID 13373** - *Faecalibacterium prausnitzii_M* - **3 reads** in test data - corresponding NCBI taxID: 853 - refseq accession: GCF_000154385.1

-&emsp;**ID 852** - *Bacteroides fragilis_A* - **48 reads** in test data - corresponding NCBI taxID: 817 - refseq accession: GCF_002849695.1

-&emsp;**ID 321** - *Bifidobacterium adolescentis* - **552 reads** in test data - corresponding NCBI taxID: 367928 - refseq accession: GCF_000010425.1

 With the default settings, species with a read count higher than 10 will appear as yellow, and species with a read count higher than 100 will appear as red.

 ## Contact and community guidelines
 Contact regarding Nanometa Live: Kristoffer, **kristoffersandas@yahoo.se**